PARCC Director and Staff

 Ms. Gerard consults with public and non-profit organizations in the areas of strategic planning, leadership/management, organizational change, team-building and conflict resolution.
 Her current research project focuses on collaboration as a strategy for leaders in the federal sector.
 Ms. Gerard holds an MA in Philosophy from the University of Toronto, an MPA from the Rockefeller College, and has completed substantial graduate work in the field of education.

-Deborah Toole, Office Coordinator, is responsible for administering the Certificate of Advanced Study in Conflict and Collaboration and for coordinating daily functioning of the PARCC office suite.
+Office Coordinator, is responsible for administering the Certificate of Advanced Study in Conflict and Collaboration and for coordinating daily functioning of the PARCC office suite.
 She collaborates with the Director to plan events, support faculty, publicize program activities, and organize and maintain the budget and records.
-Contact Debbie at firstname.lastname@example.org.
+Contact PARCC at: firstname.lastname@example.org.
 Phone 315.443.2367.